The Cost of Inflation: Model

 where $\mathscr S_{n-1}:=\{x\in\mathbb R^n_{\ge0}:\mathbf 1^\top x=1\}$ is the unit simplex and $\circ$ denotes the Hadamard (elementwise) power.
-The injection-share vector $\boldsymbol{\gamma}_t$ is thus an endogenous, time-varying profile that reallocates the aggregate injection $\pi M_t$ across firms as a concave transformation of current balances.
+Under this timing, the date-$(t+1)$ injection $\pi(\mathbf 1^\top\mathbf m_t)\boldsymbol{\gamma}_t$ is added to existing balances \emph{before} being propagated by the input--network matrix $\mathbf A$, so new money enters the network at the start of the period and percolates through buyer--seller links within the same period.
+The injection-share vector $\boldsymbol{\gamma}_t$ is an endogenous, time-varying profile that reallocates the aggregate injection $\pi\,\mathbf 1^\top\mathbf m_t$ across firms as a concave transformation of current balances.
 When $\theta<1$, the map $x\mapsto x^\theta$ is concave, so injection shares are \emph{less} concentrated than balances: relative to a proportional rule ($\theta=1$), smaller-balance firms receive a disproportionately larger share of the injection.
+The concave $\theta$-power captures a standard institutional feature of monetary transmission: large firms can substitute for external finance with internal funds and hence absorb a smaller share of fresh injections per unit of balance, while small firms---which are more dependent on bank credit and short-term liquidity---are differentially affected by injections \citep{bernanke1995,mandel2021monetary}.
+The exponent $\theta$ parameterises the strength of this credit-market wedge between large and small firms, with $\theta=1$ recovering the proportional benchmark and $\theta\to 0$ producing a maximally egalitarian injection profile.